fluxfederation/powershop-api/README.md

-**NOTE**: We have recently overhauled our API and so it is not quite ready to be exposed to the public.
+We have closed off all versions of the public API (since 2016)

-The API _may_ be reopened to the public in the future.
+Future API _may_ be reopened to the public in the future but there are no firm plans at this stage.
+This README below is for reference purposes only.

 Welcome to Powershop's API
 =============